 Why Saturn Is Demoted and Venus Promoted

 The single biggest interpretive shift between the two systems lives in Saturn's reduced weight.
-Where Vimshottari gives Saturn 19 years — its longest mahadasha — Ashtottari gives Saturn only 10.
+Vimshottari gives Saturn 19 years, making it the second-longest mahadasha after Venus.
+Ashtottari gives Saturn only 10.
 For charts where Saturn is the primary career-and-discipline graha, this changes how a Saturn period is read.
-In Vimshottari, Shani's chapter is a slow, structural rebuild over nearly two decades.
-In Ashtottari, the same Saturn-themes compress into a 10-year window, often producing tighter timing on specific events rather than the long maturation arc Vimshottari describes.
+In Vimshottari, Shani's chapter is a slow structural rebuild over nearly two decades.
+In Ashtottari, the same Saturn themes compress into a 10-year window, often producing tighter timing on specific events rather than the long maturation arc Vimshottari describes.

 Venus's promotion is the mirror image.
 At 21 years, Venus owns the longest chapter in Ashtottari.
-Charts dominated by Venusian themes — partnership, art, refinement, beauty, luxury, indulgence — often read more accurately in Ashtottari precisely because the system gives Venus the elbow room to express its full range without competing with Saturn for total cycle weight.
+Charts dominated by Venusian themes such as partnership, art, refinement, beauty, luxury, or pleasure may sometimes read more naturally in Ashtottari because the system gives Venus enough room to express its range without competing with Saturn for total cycle weight.

 Compute both your Ashtottari and Vimshottari calendars

 The calculation method for Ashtottari is structurally similar to Vimshottari but uses a different nakshatra-to-lord assignment.
-Instead of mapping each of the 27 nakshatras to a single graha, Ashtottari distributes the 27 nakshatras unevenly across its eight grahas, with each graha "owning" a specific number of nakshatras proportional to its period length.
+Instead of the regular 27-nakshatra Vimshottari grid, the BPHS Ashtottari method uses a 28-nakshatra reckoning that includes Abhijit and distributes those nakshatras unevenly across its eight grahas.

 Step 1 - Find the Moon's Birth Nakshatra and Pada

 Start exactly where Vimshottari starts.
 Compute the Moon's precise longitude at birth, then locate the nakshatra and the pada (quarter of the nakshatra) in which it falls.
 This requires accurate birth time, since the Moon moves roughly 13° per day, and a one-hour error can shift the position by half a degree.
-For Ashtottari, the pada is especially important because the lord assignment changes mid-nakshatra in some segments.
+For Ashtottari, the boundary work is especially important because the classical scheme includes Abhijit by taking the fourth pada of Uttara Ashadha plus an early portion of Shravana.

 Step 2 - Map the Nakshatra-Pada to the Ashtottari Lord

-The full table is long enough that most students rely on software to handle it.
-The principle to remember is that the Moon's degree at birth lands in a specific nakshatra-pada window, and that window is owned by one of the eight Ashtottari lords.
+The full table is long enough that most students rely on software to handle it, especially around Uttara Ashadha, Abhijit, and Shravana.
+The principle to remember is simple: the Moon's degree at birth lands in a specific Ashtottari window, and that window is owned by one of the eight lords.
 That lord becomes the starting mahadasha.

 Step 3 - Compute the Remaining Period of the Starting Mahadasha

-For example, if the Moon sits halfway through a window owned by Jupiter, the starting Jupiter mahadasha will run for half of 19 years — roughly 9.5 years — after which the calendar moves to the next graha in the Sun → Moon → Mars → Mercury → Saturn → Jupiter → Rahu → Venus rotation.
+For example, if the Moon sits halfway through a window owned by Jupiter, the starting Jupiter mahadasha will run for half of 19 years, roughly 9.5 years.
+After that the calendar moves to the next graha in the Sun → Moon → Mars → Mercury → Saturn → Jupiter → Rahu → Venus rotation.
 From that point onward, each subsequent mahadasha runs its full assigned length until the 108-year cycle completes.

 Step 4 - Build the Antardasha and Pratyantardasha Layers